 You can read the Sergeant’s remarkable story in The Sun.
 Here we see Kate with Award winners.

-The Duchess selected a spectacular black velvet frock by Alexander McQueen, a modified version of this dress at Net-a-Porter; it originally sold at £3,995 (approximately $6200), but is now completely sold out.
+The Duchess selected a spectacular black velvet frock by Alexander McQueen, a modified version of the brand’s label’s “Strapless Velvet Gown“ at Net-a-Porter; it originally sold at £3,995 (approximately $6200), but is now completely sold out.

 Those familiar with evening gowns worn by both Princess Diana and Kate early in their official roles couldn’t help but be taken by the linkage between Kate’s gown and one worn by Princess Diana.